There are hundreds of thousands of spiritual blogs online.

 Beyond the Mind is a fascinating blog that matches scientific research with a poetic / artistic styling, adding quotes and more to create an inspiring and enlightening experience.
 This is also one of the most unique blogs on meditation.

 What makes this one of the best meditation blogs in the design.
-I love the design of Mindful Balance; it’s big, bold and green, like one great big leaf.
+I love the design of this site; it’s big, bold and green, like one great big leaf.
 It’s a blog all about peace and mindfulness, which advocates and inspires a love of nature and a love of self.
 I believe this site is relatively new but I’m excited about its future.
+This is a great spiritual blog for people seeking peace.

 Spirit Balance has a ton of personality that makes it one of the very best meditation blogs.
 You really get a sense of the writer’s personality when reading this blog, and it’s a very interesting personality at that.
 The blogger discusses his journeys to India and share many colourful Youtube videos too.
 This is probably the most unique blog in the world.